rostom-baccar/Decentralized-Chat-Sytem/README.md

   -disconnects
   -changes their username
   -wants to chat with you
-  -the person you want to chat with openS a Chat Window with you -Get the names of all connected people (the list is not dynamic.
+  -the person you want to chat with opens a Chat Window with you -Get the names of all connected people (the list is not dynamic.
 You'll have to refresh it if you see that someone has just connected/disconnected/changed their username)
 -Disconnect at any moment

-**APP STILL IN DEVELOPMENT**
+*Limitations/Aspects to improve:
+-Whena user changes their username while chatting with someone, they'll have to close that Chat Window and re-open it again with the same person in order to send/recieve messages
+-The Dialog Boxes that notify the user that someone wants to chat with them or that someone has opened a Chat Window with them only work when no other user attemps to connect with you while connecting with someone
+-Buttons are sometimes laggy / Dialog Boxes sometimes show with a delay -The code needs a lot of cleaning and optimization
+-No database for now